 Q: What is your turn around time on an order?

 A: Look at the top of the c\Store page for current turn around.
-If you add floral or Celtic carving to your holster, it will take approximately 6 weeks to receive your order.
+If you add floral or Celtic carving to your holster, it will take approximately4- 6 weeks to receive your order.
 If you need it NOW look at the gear to go or e-mail us with your specific request.

 Q: When is payment expected?